 Rarely, prolapse causes a feeling of pressure or a mass in the pelvis.

-Urinary outflow obstruction causes hesitancy, dribbling, or urinary retention; UTIs may develop.
+Urinary outflow obstruction causes hesitancy, dribbling, or urinary retention; urinary tract infections may develop.

 Diagnosis of cervical myomas is by physical examination.
 Cervical myomas, particularly if prolapsed, may be visible with use of a speculum.
 Some are palpable during bimanual examination.
 Ultrasonography or MRI can help with the diagnosis.